PurpleKingdomGames/indigo-website/indigodocs/topics/scene-management.md

 As you can hopefully see, mostly this is very much like a normal game, but for a few exceptions:

 1. No initialization, animations or fonts, that all happens in the main game (shown in the previous section).
-1. Scene's have a name, which is important for navigation.
+1. Scenes have a name, which is important for navigation.
-1. Scene's have their own models and view models, more on that later.
+1. Scenes have their own models and view models, more on that later.
 1. The game can have global sub systems, and scenes can also have their own subsystems too.

 ## Funny types